-The industry has developed Mobile Number Portability Operations Manual (G579) to assist in managing issues arising under the Code during Standard Hours of Operation.
+The industry has developed G579 Mobile Number Portability Operations Manual to assist in managing issues arising under the Code.
 The MNP Operations Manual includes:

-(a) escalation paths in the organisations for the reporting of faults relating to MNP;

-- (b) procedures to be followed in relation to planned and unplanned outages; and - (c) service levels. - 3.4.1 Parties who have obligations under the Code must use their best endeavours to ensure the availability and performance of their systems are such that they can meet their requirements under the Code during Standard Hours of Operation.
+- (a) escalation paths in the organisations for the reporting of faults relating to MNP; - (b) procedures to be followed in relation to planned and unplanned outages; and - (c) service levels.